 4. OnDeck Also Offers a Small Business Line of Credit: Perfect for those practices who want credit available if the need arises, but don’t want to pay interest on a term loan just to hold money in the bank.

 |APR||13.99% - 39.9%|

 (waived for 6 months if you draw $5,000+ in the first 5 days of opening your account)

 |Time in Business||12+ Months|

 Dentists that own their own practice will typically qualify for most types of small business financing.
 An SBA loan is likely going to result in the lowest monthly payment, but SBA loans have arduous application processes and can take months to get funded.
-Short term business loans, on the other hand, will likely have a higher rate than SBA loans but vastly easier application processes and faster funding times.
+Alternative loans will carry a higher APR, but the total cost of capital could end up being less.